feldtsen/pointy-dit212/SDD.md

 Both the `Model` and `View` packages make use of the functions implemented in the util package to affect vectors.

 As of now, the MVC implementation is not typical.
 The controller (in this case, the `GameWindowController`) has access to both the view and the model.
-However, there's no clear relationship between the view and the model themselves.
-Instead, the controller passes part of the model as an attribute to the draw method in the view (Renderer class).
-For the moment, we see no reason to have the view use polling or another design pattern to query the model for data since all the required data in our case easily can be passed by the `GameWindowController`.
+The relationship between the view and the model is limited.
+Most rendering is done by letting the controller pass part of the model to the renderer as the argument in a method call.
+However, the `GameWindowController` also registers the renderer as a `AbilityActionEventListener` for `IAbilityActionEvents` which are sent by `Game` when any entity activates an ability.
+This is used by the renderer to know when and how to draw certain visual effects.

 Being that the view doesn't interact with the model in any way, we believe that we have managed to achieve a version of MVC that is better than the typical one since we reach a higher level of decoupling than we otherwise would have.

+The `GameWindowController` also links `Game` with a `KeyboardInputController` which applies different actions depending on which keyboard keys are pressed, and a `MouseInputController` which does the same, but for mouse actions.

 Here follows a set of diagrams over all our packages.
 We have decided to leave the fields containing lists of objects in the package diagrams, since the package diagrams otherwise cannot show the relationship between packages.
 However, we have left out these fields in the design model.
 Instead, these fields are represented by multiplicities.